Difference Between Mergers and Acquisitions

 |Example||Merging of Glaxo Wellcome and SmithKline Beecham to GlaxoSmithKline||Tata Motors acquisition of Jaguar Land Rover|

-Companies take these decisions based on the situation they are at and the resultant discussions that they have had with the other companies.
-So, it is wise for companies to carefully analyze the situation that they are in and take the strategic decision that better suits the scenario and demands.
+Companies make these decisions based on the situation they are at and the resultant discussions that they have had with the other companies.
+So, it is wise for companies to carefully analyze the position that they are in and take the strategic decision that better suits the scenario and demands.

-This has a been a guide to the top differences between Merger and Acquisition.
-Here we also discuss the mergers vs acquisitions differences with infographics, Example and comparison table.
+This article has been a guide to Merger vs. Acquisition.
+Here we discuss the top differences between merger and acquisition along with infographics and a comparison table.
 You may also have a look at the following articles for gaining further knowledge –